-Comments
+Comments:

-Changes in this permit include the addition of E. coli and the removal of dissolved oxygen. pH was changed from >6.5 only to 6.5 to 9.0.
-Ammonia limits were recalculated using data from the previous five years of discharge monitoring reports.
+Changes in this permit include the addition of schedule of compliance for final effluent limits for Ammonia and E. coli and the removal of monitoring requirements for temperature.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the addition of reporting of Non-detects, bypass reporting requirements, and eDMR reporting requirements.
+Special conditions were updated to include the reporting of Non-detects, bypass reporting, and requirements to submit DMR data via the Electronic Discharge Monitoring Report (eDMR) Submission System.